All Things Stewart Springs

 And from an August 2019 Google review:

 "We were delighted by the creek, the nature and the sauna.
 But we were very disappointed that the staff was so strict and conservative about the rules.
 They were not rude or anything like that.
 In fact they were very polite.
-You'd think because of the [former] hippie vibes, the books on Buddhism, the Tarot cards in the waiting area, and the hippie origins of the spa that they would be pretty relaxed about women going topless in the creek [Ed. actually, the more bohemian vibe, with clothing-optional, only evolved in the 1970s under the Goodpastures, a hundred years after its founding; then nudity was forbidden through the eighties and nineties (except during brief creek dunk), until then again being allowed in appropriate places from 2000-2016].
+You'd think because of the [former] hippie vibes, the books on Buddhism, the Tarot cards in the waiting area, and the hippie origins of the spa that they would be pretty relaxed about women going topless in the creek.
+[Ed. actually, the more bohemian vibe with clothing-optional only evolved in the 1970s under the Goodpasture stewardship, a hundred years after its founding; then nudity was forbidden through the eighties and nineties (except during brief creek dunk), until again being allowed in appropriate places from 2000 through most of 2016.]

 "However, they were very strict and conservative.
 You must cover up if you are a woman.
 But men are allowed to go topless.
 Simply unacceptable in the 21st century in California IMO.
 The owners need to change this policy before they find themselves in a discrimination lawsuit."